bengfarrell/rgf-blog/content/blog/2013-10-24-peachy-canyon-incredible-red-zinfandel-2011.md

 [The Wine Cask Blog](http://winecask.blogspot.com/2013/02/peachy-canyon-incredible-red-zinfandel.html) on the 2010

 Lighter wild-cherry red, which seems to be common for Paso Robles' Zins.
-Bouquet -- Big vibrant, wild blackberry galore with forest floor undertones.
-Palate -- Quite nice, brambly, big blackberry and green tree flavors that are both classic Zin but so well balanced, it is downright delicious … I tend not to be thrilled with Paso Robles Zins but this is really NICE … Worth seeking out.
+Bouquet—Big vibrant, wild blackberry galore with forest floor undertones.
+Palate—Quite nice, brambly, big blackberry and green tree flavors that are both classic Zin but so well balanced, it is downright delicious … I tend not to be thrilled with Paso Robles Zins but this is really NICE … Worth seeking out.

 [Ken's Wine Guide](http://kenswineguide.com/blog/?p=680) on the 2010